codewario/DrProfessorsHandyTranslator/README.md

 The only third party package required is `praw`, which can be installed using `pip install praw`.

+If you plan on leveraging a Discord webhook for logging, you can install the `python-logging-discord-handler` package with `pip install python-logging-discord-handler`.
+However, this package is not required to be installed.

+You can install all required and optional packages with the command `pip install -r requirements.txt`

 This bot should be compatible with Windows, Mac OS, and Linux operating systems.

 # Setup and execution